-In each phase of the Cultural Resource Review required under Sections 11.3 (A), (B), (C), (D), (E), (F), (G), and (H), the Planning Director shall consult verbally and in writing with the Native American Heritage Commission (NAHC), State Historic Preservation Officer (SHPO), the City Native American Cultural Resources Advisory Committee (NACRAC), the City Native American Cultural Resource Manager (NACRM), and the Most Likely Descendent (MLD).
-In addition: (a) in each phase that requires the selection of an archaeologist, the archaeologist shall be selected from a list acceptable to the NAHC, NACRAC, NACRM, and MLD; (b) in each phase that requires the selection of a monitor, the selection of that monitor shall be made in written and verbal consultation with the NACRAC, NACRM, MLD, and NAHC.
+In each phase of the Cultural Resource Review required under Sections 11.3 (A), (B), (C), (F), and (G), the Planning Director shall consult verbally and in writing with the Native American Heritage Commission, State Historic Preservation Officer, and the City Native American Cultural Resources Advisory Committee.
 Comments received shall be considered in the review of coastal development permits for new development.

 - A. Preliminary Review.
 The Director shall conduct a preliminary review of all projects to determine whether the project may have an adverse impact (or "substantial adverse change" as defined by CEQA) on an important cultural resource.
 The Planning Director shall utilize the criteria contained in the definition of "Important Cultural Resource" (Chapter 2 of the Malibu LIP) in determining an important cultural resource.
 It shall be determined if the project will result in earth disturbance.
 The Cultural Resources Sensitivity Map will be reviewed to determine if an earth-disturbing project requires archeological review.
 Where the Planning Director determines that the project will not have an adverse impact or result in a substantial adverse change to an important cultural resource, no further Cultural Resources Review shall be required. - B. Initial Evaluation.
 Where, following the Preliminary Review, the Director determines that the project may have an adverse impact on an important cultural resource, the project applicant shall submit an Initial Evaluation.
-An Initial

-Evaluation shall include a review of relevant documents and a field survey of the project site to verify the presence and condition of previously recorded cultural resources and to identify previously unrecorded resources.
+An Initial Evaluation shall include a review of relevant documents and a field survey of the project site to verify the presence and condition of previously recorded cultural resources and to identify previously unrecorded resources.
 The Initial Evaluation shall be prepared by a qualified archaeologist hired by the project applicant or by the City Archaeologist if requested by the project applicant.
-Where the Initial Evaluation reveals that the project will not have an adverse impact on an important cultural resource or cause substantial adverse changes as defined by CEQA, no further Cultural Resources Review shall be required.
+Where the Initial

+Evaluation reveals that the project will not have an adverse impact on an important cultural resource or cause substantial adverse changes as defined by CEQA, no further Cultural Resources Review shall be required.